A Brief Guide to Japanese Dining Etiquette

 If you don’t know how to hold chopsticks properly, it’s best to get a little practice beforehand.
 You should try to hold them as well as you can, and never leave them upright in your bowl (this is usually seen at funerals!).

 You should also put your chopsticks on a stand provided, and avoid talking with them in your hands.

 If eating from a bowl, especially smaller ones, lift it to your mouth to minimize spillage.
 You want to avoid letting food fall from your mouth and catching it – this is generally frowned upon.

 On a similar point, soup’s eaten with chopsticks because of the many solid ingredients.
 Spoons may be used, but this is rare.
 It’s also okay to slurp soup or ramen, as this is believed to make it taste even better (due to the air inhaled at the same time).
 This video offers an entertaining insight:

 If you’re invited to a tea ceremony, be sure to take your shoes off when you enter the room, and greet your fellow diners or guests with a brief bow.
 Talking is usually kept to a minimum before tea ceremonies start.

 After eating, you should make the table look just as it did before you dined.
 Be sure to leave your chopsticks on their stand or in their paper sheaths.

 Regarding payment, whoever actually arranged the meal is expected to handle that, though this may not always be the case.

 If you’re planning to cook a meal at home for Japanese friends or relatives, following these traditions and rules of etiquette can make a powerful impression.

-Kamikoto Japanese kitchen knives are made with Niigata steel and are ideal for preparing your ingredients to perfection.
+Kamikoto Japanese kitchen knives are made with Honshu steel and are ideal for preparing your ingredients to perfection.
 Nothing will make as big an impression as delicious food well-prepared and well-presented!